U3DC/MGS-ContextMenu/Assets/MGS-ContextMenu/Readme.txt

     context menu item is clicked.

-    In fact, this plugin just build a frame of context menu, you need write the component script, extend the ContextMenuAgent class and achieve the OnMenuItemClick method to something that you wan, and attach it to the target gameobject. just like the TransformExample and the ColorExample component.
+    In fact, this plugin just build a frame of context menu, you need write your component script, inherit the ContextMenuAgent class and achieve the OnMenuItemClick method to something that you want and attach it to the target gameobject. just like the ContextMenuAgentExample component.
 --------------------------------------------------------------------------
   [Usage]
-    Attach the ContextMenuTrigger to the main camera of your scene.
+    Attach the ContextMenuUI to the context menu UI root. you can make multi context menu UI.

-    Attach the ContextMenuUI to the context menu UI root, in fact, you can make multi context menu UI.
+    Attach the ContextMenuTrigger to the main camera of your scene and add ContextMenuUI to the "Menu UI List".

-    Create your script component, extend the ContextMenuAgent class and achieve the OnMenuItemClick method to something that you wan, just like the TransformExample component.
+    Create your script component, inherit the ContextMenuAgent class and achieve the OnMenuItemClick method to something that you want. just like the ContextMenuAgentExample component.

-    Require the Collider component is attached to the target gameobject and attach your script component.
+    Attach your script component to the target gameobject.
 --------------------------------------------------------------------------
   [Demo]
     Demos in the path "MGS-ContextMenu\Scenes" provide reference to you.